 What to Look for When Buying the Best Non-Electric Heater

-Before purchasing a non-electric heater, it’s important to think about what size and type of heater best fit your needs.
+Before purchasing a non-electric heater, it’s important to think about what size and type of heater best fits your needs.
 Manufacturers rate heaters for indoor or outdoor use.
-Weight is also an issue, especially if you plan on moving the heater from location to location.
-Also consider tank size, as this will dictate how often you’ll need to refuel the heater, and power, which determines just how much space you can expect the heater to warm up.
+Weight also is an issue, especially if you plan on moving the heater from location to location.
+Also consider tank size, as this will dictate how often it will need to be refueled and also determines the heater’s power, which affects how much space the heater can warm.

 Indoor vs. Outdoor Use

-Determine whether you plan to use the heater indoors, outdoors, or both.
+Determine whether the plan is to use the heater indoors, outdoors, or both.
 Outdoor-only heaters create intense bursts of heat that won’t quickly dissipate into the surrounding air.
 As such, they are significantly more powerful than indoor heaters, which benefit from four walls and a roof.

-You can use many portable non-electric heaters indoors and outdoors.
+Many portable non-electric heaters can be used indoors and outdoors.
 Make sure to check the heater’s ratings before making a purchase.

 Weight and Portability

-Decide what you want out of a non-electric heater: a heater for a dedicated space or a unit you can move from place to place.
-Knowing how you plan to use your heater can help you determine whether to look for a portable or stationary unit.
+Decide what is needed from an electric heater: For example, do you require a heater for a dedicated space or a unit that can move from place to place?
+Knowing how a heater is planned to be used can help determine whether to look for a portable or stationary unit.

-Larger non-electric heaters, such as the powerful tower heaters you find on backyard patios and in outdoor eating areas at restaurants, weigh upwards of 70 pounds, not including the 20-pound tanks that power them.
-While these are not portable, most have wheels that allow you to reposition them.
-Other permanent heaters include kits that enable you to mount them on a wall or to the floor.
+Larger non-electric heaters, such as the powerful tower heaters used on backyard patios and in outdoor eating areas at restaurants, weigh upward of 70 pounds, not including the 20-pound tanks that power them.
+While these are not portable, most have wheels to allow for repositioning.
+Other permanent heaters include kits that enable mounting on a wall or to the floor.

-Tank size determines just how long your heater will work before it’s time to replace the fuel.
+Tank size determines just how long a heater will work before it’s time to replace the fuel.

-- Kerosene heaters have tanks that hold liquid kerosene.
-A kerosene heater with a 1-gallon tank will provide about 14 hours of use before needing more fuel.
+Kerosene heaters have tanks that hold liquid kerosene.
+A kerosene heater with a 1-gallon tank will provide about 14 hours of use before it needs more fuel.

-- Propane works differently.
+Propane works differently.
 Because propane gas is a compressed liquid, it comes in tanks that attach to the heater via a valve and hose.
 Larger heaters use a 20-pound tank, which provides about 10 hours of use.
-Portable propane heaters use 16-ounce canisters, which last about three hours.
+Portable propane heaters use 16-ounce canisters, which last about 3 hours.

 Whereas most kerosene tanks include fuel gauges, most propane tanks do not, making it difficult to know just how much remains in the tank.

-It’s best to take the Goldilocks approach when selecting a gas heater: A heater with insufficient power will leave a room too cold, a heater that is too powerful will make it too hot.
-You want a heater that’s just right.
+It’s best to take the Goldilocks approach when selecting a gas heater since a heater with insufficient power will leave a room too cold, while a heater that is too powerful will make it too hot.
+A heater needs to be just right.

-While it’s tempting to get the most powerful heater you can afford, you might regret it.
+Although it’s tempting to get the most powerful heater you can afford, you might regret it.
 A heater with a high minimum BTU output will quickly overheat a smaller space, making it challenging to regulate the room temperature.
-Unless a sauna is what you’re after, make sure you pay attention to square-footage ratings when deciding which heater will give you that just-right temperature.
+Unless a sauna is the goal, make sure to pay attention to square-footage ratings when deciding which heater will provide that just-right temperature.

 Our Top Picks

 For raw heating power, it’s tough to beat this natural gas heater.
-With 30,000 BTUs, this convection heater can make a 1,000 square-foot space toasty.
-In addition to being powerful, it’s also versatile: You can mount it to the wall or the floor.
-Features include a thermostat that enables easy temperature control and an automatic low oxygen shut-off valve.
-Customers are also attracted to its design.
-With its narrow profile, fireplace looks, and visible flames, this is a heater you won’t mind displaying in any living area.
-For those without a natural gas hookup, the Mr. Heater 30,000 BTU heater is also available in a propane version.
+With 30,000 BTUs, this convection heater can make a 1,000-square-foot space feel toasty.
+In addition to being powerful, it’s also versatile; mount it to the wall or the floor.
+Features include a thermostat that enables easy temperature control and an automatic low oxygen shutoff valve.
+Users are also attracted to its design.
+With its narrow profile, fireplace looks, and visible flames, this is a heater that can be displayed in most every living area.
+For those without a natural gas hookup, the Mr. Heater 30,000 BTU heater also is available in a propane version.

 The Advantages of Owning a Non-Electric Heater

-Whether you choose propane, natural gas, or kerosene, portable or permanent, indoor or outdoor, a non-electric heater is a useful appliance to have in any home.
+No matter what type of fuel you choose and whether you decide on a portable or permanent or an indoor or outdoor model, a non-electric heater is a useful appliance to have at most any home.

-It can supplement your home’s HVAC system, providing heat for those underserved cold spots in your home.
-Non-electric heaters can also extend the season of your outdoor living space, allowing you to enjoy that deck or patio year-round.
+Non-electric heaters can supplement a home’s HVAC system, providing heat for those underserved cold spots.
+They can also extend the usability of an outdoor living space, allowing you to enjoy that deck or patio year-round.

-Most importantly, non-electric heaters function as a valuable emergency heat source when your home’s HVAC system is put out of commission by a power outage, keeping your family warm while you wait for the power to return.
+Most importantly, non-electric heaters function as a valuable emergency heat source, keeping a family warm while they wait for the power to return after a home’s HVAC system is put out of commission by a power outage.

-- Makes unheated living space useable in cold weather
+- makes unheated living spaces usable in cold weather

 Safety Tips for Using Non-Electric Heaters